Deuring's mass formula of a Mumford family: Second tensor power of the universal filtered Dieudonn e e module and a mass formula

 or

-In the comparison the tensor factor with numbering is preserved, because it is so over a general $\bar \Q$-rational point of each connected component of $U$ by a result of Blasius and Wintenberger (see \cite{Bl}, see also \S4\cite{Og}), which asserts that in the $p$-adic comparison the tensors $s_{\alpha,et}$ and $s_{\alpha,dR}$ correspond.
-Then taking the second wedge (symmetric) power for $n$ even (odd) of the above isomorphism, we find the isomorphism

-which respects $\Gamma_R$-actions and filtrations.
+In the comparison the tensor factor with numbering is preserved, because it is so over a general $\bar \Q$-rational point of each connected component of $U$ by a result of Blasius and Wintenberger (see \cite{Bl}, see also \S4 \cite{Og}), which asserts that in the $p$-adic comparison the tensors $s_{\alpha,et}$ and $s_{\alpha,dR}$ correspond.
+Then taking the second wedge (symmetric) power for $n$ even (odd) of the above isomorphism, we find the isomorphism $ \Sym^2\V_1\otimes_{\Q_{p^d}}B(R)\cong\Sym^2H_1\otimes_{R[\frac{1}{p}]}B(R) $ which respects $\Gamma_R$-actions and filtrations.
 Taking $\Gamma_R$-invariants of both sides, we obtains the claimed isomorphism over $\Spec R[\frac{1}{p}]$.
 By the naturalness of the comparison, the local isomorphisms glue into a global one. \end{proof}